Rocky and Diamond

 - Pausing, holding position, or freezing can be a hunting behavior (sometimes called pointing), a sign of anxiety or uncertainty, or a diffusive behavior.

-- Sniffing or snuffling along the ground can mean several things; it is often a way for dogs to get a feel for the environment, follow the trail of a recent inhabitant, discover signals left behind by other dogs or animals, or just enjoy the delights of nature.
+- Sniffing or snuffling along the ground can mean a great deal; it is often a way for dogs to get a feel for the environment, follow the trail of a recent inhabitant, discover signals left behind by other dogs or animals, or just enjoy the delights of nature.
 It can also be a sign of anxiety and a diffusive tool, such as when being approached by someone or something that may be a potential threat.

 - Raising a front paw can be a diffusive behavior or indicate anxiety/stress.